 You can borrow from Avant for debt consolidation, home improvement, and unexpected emergencies.

 15. Discover Personal Loans

-If you experience “lender’s remorse,” Discover will let you return the entire borrowed principal penalty-free within the first 30 days too.
+If you experience “lender’s remorse,” Discover will let you return the entire borrowed principal penalty-free within the first 30 days.

 You can use Discover’s personal loans to consolidate debt or pay for large expenses including your wedding or medical bills.
-In case you didn’t know it, the main reason most people apply for a personal loan is to pay for medical expenses.
+In case you didn’t know, the main reason most people apply for a personal loan is to pay for medical expenses.

-PersonalLoans.com is a personal loan search engine that helps you find loans as small as $500.
+PersonalLoans.com is not a lender, but a personal loan search engine that helps you find loans as small as $500.
 You can also specify your loan term to be as short as six months or up to six years.
-The typical loan recommendation will have an interest rate starting at 5.99% fixed APR and a $35,000 borrowing limit.

 FreedomPlus offers a 4.99% fixed interest rate when you borrow at least $10,000.
 This minimum borrow requirement is higher than the other lenders on this list, but if you are going to borrow at least $10,000 anyways, the application can be worth the lower-than-usual interest rate.

 To apply to FreedomPlus, you will need a credit score of at least 640, an annual salary of $34,000 or higher, and a debt-to-income ratio below 40%.

 You can earn an additional interest rate discount by having a co-signer and owning a retirement account with at least $40,000 in assets.
 Both of these discounts can lower your interest rate by 2-3%!

 If you prefer a well-established national bank with physical branches, Wells Fargo offers personal loans without an application fee or origination fee when you apply for a fixed-rate loan.
 Since Wells Fargo is a brick-and-mortar lender, their starting interest rate is a little higher than the online-lenders at 6.99%.